airbnb/transformpy/README.md

 In the above example, two pipes have been used: HiveToDictInput and DictToHiveOutput; with types of `TransformType.SOURCE` and `TransformType.SINK` respectively.
-There are currently seven different types of pipes (though the differences are largely semantic):
+There are currently eight different types of pipes (though the differences are largely semantic):
  - `TransformType.SOURCE`: There can be at most one input pipe per pipeline, though it is just a `TransformType.MAP` by another name.
  - `TransformType.SINK`: The sink is the output.
 A pipeline can have arbitrary many outputs, but they will always be called at the end of the pipeline.
 To use an output sink in the middle of a pipeline (for debug or verification purposes, use `TransformType.TEE`).
 If no sinks are provided in the pipeline, a generator object is returned; allowing one to chain the transform.